Self-Organising Memristive Networks as Physical Learning Systems: Physical learning with SOMNs

-To date, physical reservoir computing with SOMNs has been experimentally demonstrated in a wide range of computing tasks. {One of the earliest demonstrations was waveform regression using NW networks \cite{sillin2013theoretical}.} For NW-based SOMNs, these also include pattern recognition \cite{milano2022materia,zhu2023online}, audio classification~\cite{Lilak2021,Kotooka2024thermally}, sequence memory~\cite{zhu2023online} and waveform regression~\cite{sillin2013theoretical}.
-For SOMNs based on NPs physical reservoir computing has demonstrated time series prediction, non-linear transformation, waveform discrimination, memory capacity and speech recognition~\cite{mallinson2023reservoir, mallinson2024experimental}, as well as speaker and Braille recognition \cite{Steel2025}. {Time series prediction and speech recognition was also experimentally achieved on NW-based SOMN in \cite{milano2022speech,milano2023mackey}, and theoretically investigated in \cite{Sheldon2022}.} In addition, the experimental results have been complemented by simulations that have been used to test \textit{in silico} a range of issues including the scalability of these systems, the architecture of the reservoir\cite{Daniels2021, mallinson2023reservoir,Daniels_2023}, the impact of the positioning~\cite{Heywood2022} and the number of electrodes and the dimensionality of the reservoir\cite{daniels2022reservoir}.
-A wide range of computing tasks have been simulated including pattern recognition ~\cite{milano2022materia, milano2023materia, Kuncic_etal_2020}, time series prediction ~\cite{milano2023mackey, milano2022materia, Fu_etal_2020, Zhu_transfer2020}, speech recognition ~\cite{milano2022speech}, regression \cite{Hochstetter2021,zhu2021information,Loeffler2021_multitask} and to learn chaotic dynamics ~\cite{Xu_chaotic_2025}.
-Furthermore two-dimensional tracking and autonomous swarm generation has also been simulated \cite{Heywood2024}.
+In addition, these experimental results have been complemented by simulations that have been used to test \textit{in silico} various aspects including scalability, the reservoir architecture \cite{Daniels2021, mallinson2023reservoir,Daniels_2023}, the impact of electrode positioning~\cite{Heywood2022}, and the number of electrodes and the dimensionality of the reservoir\cite{daniels2022reservoir}.
+A wide range of computing tasks have been simulated including pattern recognition ~\cite{milano2022materia, milano2023materia, Kuncic_etal_2020}, time series prediction ~\cite{milano2023mackey, milano2022materia, Fu_etal_2020, Zhu_transfer2020}, speech recognition ~\cite{milano2022speech}, regression \cite{Hochstetter2021,zhu2021information,Loeffler2021_multitask} and prediction of multidimensional chaotic time series ~\cite{Xu_chaotic_2025}.
+Furthermore, two-dimensional tracking and autonomous swarm generation has also been simulated \cite{Heywood2024}.

-{The internal states of SOMNs and their emergent spatiotemporal dynamics~\cite{Barrows2025} are both measured via multiterminal electrical measurements ~\cite{demis_2016_nanoarchitectonic,Mallinson2024, pilati2024emerging}.
-These measurements are typically performed by measuring output currents or floating voltages, or by constructing a conductance matrix where each element corresponds to the conductance between a pair of electrodes. } Reservoir computing can also be implemented in a two-terminal memristive network by adopting a time multiplexing scheme, as demonstrated for both NP~\cite{mallinson2023reservoir} and NW networks \cite{milano2025self}.